Diveristy in Friendship

 New lodges are springing up to provide more options.
 Since 2016, 23 new lodges have opened, and 33 more are in the pipeline.
 In keeping with the forward-looking vision of the fraternity, most of these lodges are intentionally smaller and more intimate, and they carry fewer overhead costs.
 (Most don’t own the buildings they occupy.)
 In many cases, they’re in towns that have never had a Masonic presence before.

-And they’re better able to stay in touch: The rollout of the lodge app, centrally managed lodge website templates, and the newly launched californiafreemason.org website— all born of the 2020 plan—provide members with better access to information about their lodge and the fraternity.
+And they’re better able to stay in touch: The rollout of the lodge app, centrally managed lodge website templates, and the newly launched californiafreemason.local website— all born of the 2020 plan—provide members with better access to information about their lodge and the fraternity.

 The second aim of the 2020 plan was to provide meaningful and memorable degrees to all candidates.
 Says Grand Lecturer Ricky Lawler, “The ritual is what differentiates the fraternity, so we need to ensure that it’s a central focus moving forward.”

 That’s been reinforced through frequent ritual training sessions for officers and officers’ coaches, periodic updates to elements of the ritual, making digital lecture slides available online, and, most significantly, providing improved candidate learning materials.
 Over the past year, candidates in approximately 80 percent of lodges passed an exam in the online Candidate Learning Center.
 By providing candidates with more robust training, the fraternity helps them progress through the degrees and form a lifelong bond with Freemasonry.